wichtounet/etl/README.rst

 All sequences are considered to have infinite size, therefore, they can be used to initialize or modify any containers or expressions.

-Why compile-time sizes ?
-************************

-Some people have asked me why I bothered at all to create the fast_matrix template, where all the dimensions are fixed at compile-time.
-There are several reasons for that:

- * It improves data locality since the data can be directly stored inside the structure and not with one level of indirection to the heap
- * It makes vectorization easier for the compiler.
-All the sizes and therefore the number of iterations of the lopp are known at compile-time, which is a really great information for the compiler who can optimize each loop very well and doesn't have to rely on estimating the number of iterations.
- * Better diagnostics.
-It makes all the errors come at compile-time.
-If you try to add two matrices of different sizes, the error won't come at runtime, but at compile-time, which makes it much better.
- * I knew the sizes of the matrices I was working for at compile-time
- * It is more fun to implement.
-Yes, I love templates and TMP :)

 Building
 --------